telerik/kendo-ui-core/docs/controls/editors/slider/overview.md

 ### Existing Instances

-Make a reference to an existing Slider instance via the [`jQuery.data()`](http://api.jquery.com/jQuery.data/).
-Once a reference has been established, you can use the API to control its behavior.
+To reference an existing Slider instance, use the [`jQuery.data()`](http://api.jquery.com/jQuery.data/) method.
+Once a reference has been established, use the API to control its behavior.

-The example below demonstrates how to access an existing Slider instance.

 ###### Example